zhullyb/monyhar/monyhar/docs/chromeos_build_instructions.md

     dcheck_always_on = true    # Enables DCHECK despite release build.
     enable_nacl = false        # Skips native client build, compiles faster.

-    # Set the following true to create a Chrome (instead of Chromium) build.
+    # Set the following true to create a Chrome (instead of Monyhar) build.
     # This requires a src-internal checkout.
     is_chrome_branded = false  # Adds internal features and branded art assets. is_official_build = false  # Turns on many optimizations, slower build.

-NOTE: You may wish to replace 'Default' with something like 'Cros' if you switch back and forth between Linux and Chromium OS builds, or 'Debug' if you want to differentiate between Debug and Release builds (see below).
+NOTE: You may wish to replace 'Default' with something like 'Cros' if you switch back and forth between Linux and Monyhar OS builds, or 'Debug' if you want to differentiate between Debug and Release builds (see below).

 See [GN Build Configuration](https://www.monyhar.org/developers/gn-build-configuration)